Erasing the past: Wichita laser specialist offers tattoo removal, fresh start

 “Unfortunately, the vision for the tattoo I had and what resulted from that were two different things,” Diehl said.

-For ten years now, Diehl said she’s wore her hair down to avoid showing the thick, shaded tattoo of Kansas on the back of her neck.
+For 10 years now, Diehl said she’s wore her hair down to avoid showing the thick, shaded tattoo of Kansas on the back of her neck.

 The treatment was her third time, and it took about 15 seconds for Russell to trace the outline of the state.